How effective is a bullet proof vest at stopping a gun shot?

 A bullet proof vest is actually bullet resistant.
 This means that it will prevent the vest being penetrated by certain types and sizes of bullets travelling up to certain speeds.
 Even if a vest is strong enough to stop the bullet penetrating, the wearer may still suffer injury.

 If the vest stops a bullet, it may still force the vest fabric into the body of the individual.
 This can cause bruising, or more severe internal injury.
-Fortunately, our Kevlar® vests disperse this impact across the panel, minimising this effect to safe levels.
+Fortunately, our Kevlar® vests disperse this impact across the panel, minimizing this effect to safe levels.

 Equally, a strong enough impact may even knock a wearer down.
 This may also lead to injury.